-16 year old Bindi Irwin is already an international award-winning celebrity who has inherited her father's passion for wildlife and conservation.
+16 year old Bindi Irwin is an international award-winning celebrity who has inherited her father's passion for wildlife and conservation.
 Born to enthusiastic wildlife conservationists Steve and Terri Irwin, Bindi was quite literally born on television!

 By the age of 9, Bindi had appeared on numerous American chat-shows, including The Ellen DeGeneres Show, The Late Show with David Letterman, Oprah and Larry King Live.